awsdocs/aws-lambda-developer-guide/doc_source/API_EnvironmentError.md

 # EnvironmentError<a name="API_EnvironmentError"></a>

-The parent object that contains error information associated with your configuration settings\.
+Error messages for environment variables that could not be applied\.

 ## Contents<a name="API_EnvironmentError_Contents"></a>

  **ErrorCode**   <a name="SSS-Type-EnvironmentError-ErrorCode"></a>
-The error code returned by the environment error object\.
+The error code\.
 Type: String
 Required: No

  **Message**   <a name="SSS-Type-EnvironmentError-Message"></a>
-The message returned by the environment error object\.
+The error message\.
 Type: String
 Required: No